peteranton1/course-app/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'io.javabrains.springbootquickstart.course-api' is invalid and this project uses 'io.javabrains.springbootquickstart.courseapi' instead.
+* The original package name 'io.javabrains.springbootquickstart.lesson-api' is invalid and this project uses 'io.javabrains.springbootquickstart.courseapi' instead.

 # Getting Started